You can find dual diagnosis treatment at several different rehab centers in the state of Missouri.

 5. Sana Lake Recovery Center, Dittmer, Missouri

-This rehab facility can treat addiction and a range of co-occurring mental illnesses, including anxiety disorders, PTSD, schizophrenia, and bipolar disorders.
+This rehab facility can treat addiction and a range of co-occurring mental illnesses, including anxiety disorders, PTSD, schizophrenia, and bipolar disorders with substance abuse.

 They offer many levels of care, including: